 DPR-ELA-2022- 0009 European Network of Employment Services (EURES) / Privacy Statement

-DPR-ELA-2022-0023 ELA live, hybrid and digital events, seminars, workshops, conferences, meetings, open/celebration/information days with or without outside participants / Privacy Statement
+DPR-ELA-2022-0023: ELA live, hybrid and digital events, seminars, workshops, conferences, meetings, open/celebration/information days and visits / Privacy Statement on events / Privacy Statement on visits

 DPR-ELA-2022-0025 Personal Data on ELA Corporate Web Presences / Privacy Statement